-Executive Group Management compensation 2022
+Executive Group Management compensation 2023

-The Executive Group Management members received fixed compensation of TCHF 2550 for the year under review (previous year: TCHF 2219).
-Subject to approval by the Annual General Meeting, Executive Group Management was awarded variable compensation of TCHF 2055 (previous year: TCHF 2154).
+The Executive Group Management members received fixed compensation in cash of TCHF 2559 for the year under review (previous year: TCHF 2550).
+Subject to approval by the Annual General Meeting, Executive Group Management was awarded variable compensation of TCHF 1467 (previous year: TCHF 2055).
 This comprises a cash bonus and a share based compensation.
-The factors for the variable cash component which is determined individually and depends on the achievement of the Group's financial targets and the individual objectives, range from 105 to 129 %.
+The factors for the variable cash component which is determined individually and depends on the achievement of the Group's financial targets and the individual objectives, range from 54 to 86 %.

-The share-based compensation at the market value of the shares amounts to 11 800 shares (previous year: 13 150 shares) at a share price of CHF 86.30 on 31 December 2022 (previous year: CHF 87.00).
-The Board of Directors determined the share factor for 2022 in its March 2023 meeting.
-The assessment was based on the criteria as defined under <a href="https://chapter.org/linearizes/chapter.
+The share-based compensation at the market value of the shares amounts to 11 800 shares (previous year: 11 800 shares) at a share price of CHF 68.00 on 31 December 2023 (previous year: CHF 86.30).
+The Board of Directors determined the share factor for 2023 in its February 2024 meeting.
+The assessment was based on the criteria as defined under chapter 3, section b) of this document.